stretchdance/eqlabs-web/content/homepage/work.md

 ---
-title: "Most Bias Interventions Don't Work"
+title: "Finally, An Intervention That Works"
 weight: 1
-background: 'images/triadleft.png'
+background: 'images/triad.png'
 button: 'Our Interventions'
 buttonLink: 'change'
 ---

 Out of over 400 research studies of Unconscious Bias Training, we could only find [one intervention][1] that was scientifically proven to both impact unconscious bias measurements, and also change human behaviour.
-Now we're working to prove that this can change the workplace.
+Now we can help you apply this to the moments that impact every employee's career, every day.

 It relies on framing prejudice as a _habit_ to be broken, and has been adapted to apply to both gender and racial bias.
-More importantly, it's been shown to have long-term impact.
+More importantly, it's been shown to have long-term impacts.

 But a one-time intervention is not enough.
 We're also drawing from research on [retraining how we *see* (literally) our colleagues.][2]